 Login Page (Brassring UI will be linked using iframe)

-Russia users
+Russia users will not see Login and Advance Search Link in home page.

-Html5 local storage will be used for storing the job search selections and job results. ookies will be used for storing the job search selections and ajax calls will be used for reloading the job result page, when the user clicks on “Back to Job Search” button
+Html5 local storage will be used for storing the job search selections and job results.
+Major browsers to be supported by JST have html 5 storage support.
+Old browsers may not support html 5 so cookies will be used for storing the job search selections and ajax calls will be used for reloading the job result page, when the user clicks on “Back to Job Search” button.

 JST Batch Application